opendistro/for-elasticsearch-docs/docs/security-audit-logs/storage-types.md

 opendistro_security.audit.config.log4j.level: INFO
 ```

-By default, the Security plugin uses the logger name `audit` and logs the events on `INFO` level.
+By default, the security plugin uses the logger name `audit` and logs the events on `INFO` level.
 Audit events are stored in JSON format.